ErikZ719/ErikZ719/README.md

 ## Hi there 👋

-- 🔭 I’m currently a research assistant at Fujian Key Laboratory of Pattern Recognition and Image Understanding, and also a visiting student at Shanghai Jiao Tong University.
+- 🔭 I am currently a PhD student at the Institute of Automation, Chinese Academy of Sciences.
-- 🌱 My research interests primarily focus on Explainable AI, Efficient AI, and Embodied AI.
+- 🌱 My research interests primarily focus on Explainable AI and reasoning.
-- 📫 Email: qiyanzhao618@gmail.com; zqyqq@xmut.edu.cn